Ronald Acuña Jr. Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.87 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 6.78 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (96 total, 1.7 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (97 total, 1.7 per game).

-- Blackburn will take the mound to start for the Athletics, his first this season.
+- Sears (0-3) gets the starting nod for the Athletics in his 11th start of the season.
+He has a 4.70 ERA in 53 2/3 innings pitched, with 52 strikeouts.

-- The 29-year-old righty started and threw five innings when he last appeared Thursday, Aug.
-4 against the Los Angeles Angels.
+- The lefty last pitched on Friday against the Seattle Mariners, when he threw five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.